Read Epicurus with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Epicurus most influenced?

-The central claim is this: Epicurus’ ideas continue to resonate across these domains, contributing to ongoing discussions about the nature of happiness, ethics, human existence, and the universe.
+In plain terms: Epicurus’ ideas continue to resonate across these domains, contributing to ongoing discussions about the nature of happiness, ethics, human existence, and the universe.

 Ethics

 Epicurus’ focus on achieving happiness through reason, moderation, and living a virtuous life had a lasting impact on ethical thought.
-His ideas on hedonism, redefined as tranquility rather than excessive pleasure, influenced later philosophers like Stoicism and Utilitarianism .
+His ideas on hedonism, redefined as tranquility rather than excessive pleasure, influenced later philosophers like Stoicism and Utilitarianism.

 Epistemology

-Epicurus’ emphasis on sensory experience as the foundation of knowledge resonated with Empiricism , a school of thought that emphasizes the role of the senses in gaining knowledge.
+Epicurus’ emphasis on sensory experience as the foundation of knowledge resonated with Empiricism, a school of thought that emphasizes the role of the senses in gaining knowledge.

 Science